Enregistré comme favori 652 fois

-As of January of this year, I returned to work on my Ph.D. thesis, and so we will mostly be needing help with the children from our workaway guests.
-We have a French workawayer with us until mid June, 2018, and so are looking for help beginning then.
-Annika will be out of school and enrolled in a forest school "fairy" camp a couple of days per week, and Aden will be almost 1.5 years old and no doubt rearing to go on all sorts of adventures outdoors by that time.
+As of September of 2020, I returned to work on my Ph.D. thesis, and so we will mostly be needing help with the children from our workaway guests.
 Help with Annika may involve spending time playing games with her, helping her to further her education (reading/numbers) through play, going on walks or forest or beach adventures, biking together on forest trails, and so on.
-Help with Aden may involve holding or watching or playing with him during waking hours, dropping him off and/or picking him up at preschool (2 mornings per week), and going for walks or to activites with him in the stroller or baby carrier.
+Help with Aden may involve playing with him during waking hours, dropping him off and/or picking him up at preschool (2 mornings per week), and going for walks or to activites with him in the stroller or on foot.
 We have a play house that we built at the back of the house, and you can spend hours there, and there is a playground that is a 5-10 minute walk from the house.
 Our home is close to forest and mountain trails as well that are wonderful to explore with the kids, who are not afraid of the rain or of getting dirty.
 You can also walk all over the cove and take them to coffee shops, to feed the ducks, to hang out on beaches, and so on.
 We also have a big garden with homegrown veggies, fruit, and flowers—Annika is starting to love to "help" there.

-In addition to childcare hours, we may ask for occasional help with cooking dinners (mostly vegetarian—though our kids eat meat so we are not opposed to having meat cooked in the house), laundry, and maybe some light general cleaning and (always!) tidying.
+In addition to childcare hours, we may ask for help with cooking dinners (mostly vegetarian—though our kids eat meat so we are not opposed to having meat cooked in the house), laundry, and light general cleaningand (always!) tidying.
 If you love to garden and it is gardening season, there is also always work in the garden.

 We will come up with a regular, though generally very flexible schedule for you so that you can plan other activities around it.
 Most of our WorkAway guests have had 3 days per week entirely off to explore and to do other small jobs for pay through connections of ours here on the island.
 We would love to employ you for another full day of care for Aden (usually on Monday’s), is you're open to that.
 If you need to save additional money for travels, we might be able to help you to find other work (e.g., childcare, cleaning, painting, carpentry, gardening, etc.).
-We also run a small and beautiful rental apartment, and you could earn a regular income by taking on the responsibility of cleaning and preparing it between guests.
-You also have the option of getting access to unlimited free yoga classes at the yoga studio (The Well on Bowen) In exchange for help with cleaning and other small tasks if that interests you (I am a founder and former owner of the studio).
+You also have the option of getting access to unlimited free yoga classes at the yoga studio (The Well on Bowen) in exchange for help with cleaning and other small tasks if that interests you (I am a founder and former owner of the studio).

 This would be a great set up for somebody who wants a home base in Western Canada for a longer stint, to advance their career (or career prospects) through the work in the lower mainland or through language study (there are lots of language schools for non-English speakers), and for somebody who loves young children.
 You will be an important support person for our family.
 It goes without saying that, in exchange, we will do our best to support you to enjoy your time here, and to make it really fun.
 We may do little trips together (to Whistler, Vancouver Island, and so on), so you will also get to see a bit of the West Coast (if you like!).